meganemichel/nf-tower-docs/content/docs/api/action.md

 ------------------------------------------------------------------------------------------------

-Pipeline actions allow you to launch the execution of your pipeline when submitting a change to the associated code repository
+Pipeline actions allow you to launch the execution of your pipeline when submitting a change to the associated code repository.

 ## List actions